 Figure 2.
-The United Nations pillars for sustainable energy development overlaid with the INPRO Methodology assessment areas for nuclear energy systems.
+The UN pillars for sustainable energy development overlaid with the INPRO Methodology.

 2.2.
 General Framework

 The methodology is holistic covering all areas important for sustainability, especially in the context of public acceptance.
 Additionally, the methodology covers all parts of the nuclear fuel cycle and the entire lifecycle, from design through construction, operation, and decommissioning.
 The framework for the methodology is hierarchical.
 The foundation is a basic principle for each assessment area with user requirements (UR), further defined by criteria (CR) and acceptance limits (AL) to support the assessor for making an assessment; see Figure 3.
 When the assessor finds that criteria are not met, this identifies a gap in sustainability.
 To close the gap the NES may need to be redesigned.
 Alternatively, in the case of innovative technologies such as fast reactors and associated fuel cycles it may identify areas that need research and development (R&D).
 [15]